truemetal/vapor-heroku-auth-template/README.md

 This repo is a `vapor-2` (a `swift` framework) app template with auth routes, and it's ready to be deployed to `Heroku`.

-The purpose of this is to serve me as a starting point for my apps and to inspire you to build your own!
-You're absolutely welcome to use this template if it suffices your needs.
+The main purpose of this is to serve me as a starting point for my apps and to inspire you to hack your own!
+Or please feel free to just use this as a starting template for your apps!

+Cheers,
+Dan
 <br><br>

 ## Deployment demo